rexgarland/markdown-plan/README.md

 # markdown-plan

-`markdown-plan` is a project planning syntax based on Markdown.
+`markdown-plan` is a project planning syntax for markdown.

 ```md
 # Example plan